 You can try triggering the

-event on the previously expanded submenu parent link(arrow) when you click to expand a different one of the same level.
-This will require modifying the JS code and you should add that logic into the following block:if( ! parentClickable ){
+'click'event on the previously expanded submenu parent link(arrow) when you click to expand a different one of the same level.
+This will require modifying the JS code and you should add that logic into the following block:if( ! parentClickable ){// existing code (don't remove it)

 // add your code here for when the parent links are disabled